vgmtrans/vgmtrans/docs/synth_authoring_framework_goal.md

 - static formats define no callback and pay no authoring cost;
 - no `useColl()`, `unuseColl()`, mutation, reset, or second asset lifecycle reappears under new names.

 Formats may either build a derived set from scratch or copy ordinary base values into an `InstrumentSetBuilder`.
-Use `append` for untouched copied instruments; use `add(formatKey, instrument)` when later overrides need `find(formatKey)` and `value()`.
+Apply collection-specific changes to a local copy before inserting it; use `append` for untouched copied instruments and `add(formatKey, instrument)` when later construction needs keyed lookup.
 Do not create a generic patch language, recipe schema, or overlay hierarchy merely to avoid copying small value objects.

 Sequence-owned preparation data should be decoded into durable values when the surrounding format architecture already has an appropriate place for it.
 The synth-builder framework must not solve this by adding opaque payloads, a universal recipe tree, or format-specific alternatives to the core asset variant.